🗂️ Portfolio: Academic & Industry Projects 💼

 ⚙️ RISC-V Assembler - Machine Instruction Translation Tool

-The assembler is designed to recognize both formal and informal register names (e.g., x2 and sp) and includes support for translating a variety of pseudoinstructions into their corresponding machine-level representations.
-This enhances usability while maintaining alignment with RISC-V standards.
+The assembler is designed to recognize both formal and informal register names (e.g., x2 and sp) and includes support for translating a variety of pseudoinstructions.
+I developed it in Python over a ten-day period.

 🐧 kebab2snake - A Handy CLI Tool for Case Conversion